willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 ## Proof of Thévenin's theorem

+{% capture summary %}acknowledgment{% endcapture %}
+{% capture details %}
+This proof is inspired by a question I found on [Physics StackExchange](https://physics.stackexchange.com/questions/110498/proof-of-thevenin-and-norton-theorem).
+One of the answer's paraphrased a proof from a text by Kendall Su  "Fundamentals of Circuits, Electronics, and Signal Analysis", Appendix A.1, page 568).
+{% endcapture %}{% include details.html %}

 Now you've seen the proof for a particular example, let's prove the theorem in general.
 For the general form of Thévenin's theorem we allow unlimited resistors and unlimited independent voltage or current sources.
 (Dependent sources add a small complication we won't cover here.
 They basically get grouped in with the resistors.)

 ![Thévenin's theorem illustrated]({{ site.baseurl }}{% link i/thevenin22.svg %}){: .centered :}